-June 30, 2017 December 31, 2016 Level Balance Sheet Location (in 1 thousands) Assets (Liabilities): Interest rate swaps \$ 60 3 \$ (509) 2 Other assets (Other liabilities)
+June 30, 2017 7 (in thousa December 31, 2016 Level Balance Sheet Location Assets (Liabilities): · Interest rate swaps \$ 603 \$ (509) 2 Other assets (Other liabilities)

 Interest Rate Swaps-We estimate the fair value of our interest rate swaps by calculating the credit-adjusted present value of the expected future cash flows of each swap.
 The calculation incorporates the contractual terms of the derivatives, observable market interest rates which we consider to be Level 2 inputs, and credit risk adjustments, if any, to reflect the counterparty's as well as our own nonperformance risk.